-I used store bought pizza dough to create these festive Calzone Christmas Trees using MorningStar Farms® Grillers® Crumbles™ as part of a shop that has been compensated by Collective Bias, Inc. and its advertiser.
+I used store-bought pizza dough to create these festive Calzone Christmas Trees using MorningStar Farms® Grillers® Crumbles™ as part of a shop that has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #VeryVeggieHoliday #CollectiveBias

 Your family will love having these Calzone Christmas Trees for dinner any time over the holiday season.
 I plan to bring them to the Christmas Eve party at my parent’s house.

-Each year on December 24th my parents host the most amazing celebration for our family as well as those friends who don’t have any family in the area.
-We’ve been together on Christmas eve for so many years that all those friends feel like part of our family.
+Each year on December 24th my parents host the most amazing celebration for our family as well as those friends who don't have any family in the area.
+We've been together on Christmas Eve for so many years that all those friends feel like part of our family.

 We always try to have some meatless options for our guests to enjoy being we often have a few vegetarians in the group.
 I love incorporating MorningStar Farms® products into some of the recipes.
-This holiday season you can save $3.00 when you purchase 3 of their products.

 Whenever I bring a dish that I have not made previously, I have to experiment ahead of time and I love when it’s a dish I can share here with you.